igor-voitov/PowershellCodenjoyBot/README.md

 ```

-* You can reciece a realtime console GUI, just append a kind of infinite loop:
+* You can make a realtime console GUI, just append a kind of infinite loop:
 ```powershell
 while ($true)
 {